 - Call to action (CTA).

-It is advisable not to mistake the first two components.
+It is advisable not to mistake the first two components for a sales pitch.
 A feature explains your service while a benefit states what your customers can get from your product or service.

 For instance, the water resistance of a phone is considered a feature.
 The benefits of the phone allow the clients to make use of their phones freely in wet conditions.
-It is quite very simple.
+Simple.

-On a final note, never forget to test the ad copy on Google Ad Variations.
+On a final note, don’t forget to test the ad copy on Google Ad Variations.
 Below is a list of different resources to help your create a better PPC ad copy.

 Considering the limitation of Google Ads characters, the changes may not seem obvious but they will most likely turn out very effective.